Flea or Bed Bug Bites − Why Is It Important to Know What Bit You?

 If you have any suspicions or worries regarding the bites, contact your doctor for a treatment.

-However, inspecting your home thoroughly and finding what bugs have infested it is the only sure way to know what has bit you.
-Below are some of the signs you should look out for.
+However, inspecting your home and bed area thoroughly and finding what bugs have infested it is the only sure way to know what has bit you.
+Below are some of the signs you should look out for near your bed.

 Serious health issues are very rare in both instances.
 However, you may start feeling sick or experience physical pain if you are prone to the allergies caused by both insects.